nvsmith/webdev-resources/JavaScript/React/react-notes.md

 2. Choose a data model (e.g. string, array, object, etc.) appropriate for the dynamic content.
 3. Assign data management within a container component (e.g. Page or App or some high-level view).
 4. Swap in variables (state/props) to replace static values.

+### IV.
+Adding Interactivity

+1. Determine user intent.
+    - What does the user expect to happen when they click a button or submit a form?
+2. Write event handlers to update data models.
+    - How does the data need to be updated?
+For example:
+        - Adding strings to a list.
+        - Filtering values from arrays.
+        - Updating boolean values.
+    - Determine what type of code best handles the data update (button, text input, lifecycle method, etc).
+3. Add event listeners to the JSX elements users will interact with.
+    - If the event listeners and state are on different components, pass a reference (prop) to your event handler.